inductiva/inductiva/docs-sources/amr-wind/flow-cylinder-benchmarks.md

 </table>

 ## How to Choose the Best Machine for Your CFD Workload
-The ideal compute instance for you depends on your priorities.
+The right hardware configuration for you depends on your priorities.
+Here are key considerations to guide your choice:

 **If Speed Is Your Top Priority**: Opt for the fastest GPUs like the NVIDIA H100 or A100 instances to minimize simulation runtime.
 While these come at a higher hourly cost, the overall faster completion can reduce total expense.